About Philip

 Insight only matters if it leads somewhere.

-From that grounded place, we translate insight into aligned decisions - decisions you trust, actions that feel honest, and movement that reflects who you’re becoming, not who you used to be.
+Decisions you trust, actions that feel honest, and movement that reflects who you’re becoming, not who you used to be.

 This isn’t about fixing what’s broken.